 Please also note:

-- A bicycle traffic infraction fine will be reduced to $50 after attendance of a complete Basic Street Skills class.
+• A bicycle traffic infraction fine will be reduced to $50 after attendance of a complete Smart Cycling class.

-- Traffic infraction recipients have 120 days after the court appearance date shown on their citation Courtesy Notice to attend a Basic Street Skills class to qualify for fine reduction.
+• Traffic infraction recipients have 120 days after the court appearance date shown on their citation Courtesy Notice to attend a Smart Cycling class to qualify for fine reduction.
 If you choose to contest your fine in Traffic Court you are not eligible to attend the class to reduce your fine.

-- You are only allowed to attend the Basic Street Skills class once in an 18 month period to get a fee reduction on a single citation.
+• You are only allowed to attend the Smart Cycling class once in an 18 month period to get a fee reduction on a single citation.

 MCBC Cannot Answer Questions Regarding the Status of Your Fine or Refund